TalThulOrtAva/reverberationz/README.md

 # reverberationz
 a thing 4 my friendz

-run specs from lib folder via "rspec specs"
+run specs from project root via "rspec specs"

 might make it a gem... not sure yet.